 The Papillion-La Vista Schools Foundation Grant Program is designed to encourage unique and innovative ideas that will improve the educational process and enhance the learning experience of students in the district.

 Grant applications may be submitted at any time, with two funding cycles each year.
-Due dates for the 2017-2018 school year are September 29, 2017 and February 23, 2018.
+Due dates for 2018 are February 23 and September 28.
 Download your application today!

 Grant notifications are made the month after the due date.
 Funds for approved grants are available for 12 months.